Media: injection moulded plastic (including clear parts), photo-etch brass, braided metal wire

 The engine compartment ventilation grills are a little too course and could benefit from some after market lovin'.
 However, these grills will not really be visible with the turret a the 12 o'clock position as they will be covered by the large C2 bustle bin.

 The final drive tool and tension adjuster ratchet found stowed on the rear deck are exceptionally detailed.
-Both tools are cast with their mounting brackets but the tool clasps are finely cast and look quite good.
+Both tools are cast without their mounting brackets but with finely cast tool clasps which look reasonable.
 The mounting brackets for these tools are separate parts and not simply flat sections on the engine deck.
 This is a very nice touch.

 The headlights feature very fine bezel retaining clips and are hollow thanks to slide molding.